rob10campbell/PRoPS-colloids_setup/Programming-Resources/Git-Setup.md

 ## Git

 Git is a version management tool, especially useful for collaborating with others on shared code.
-You can use Git locally, on your computer, via the command line (or Terminal, on MacOS) to work with files stored remotely on Github.
+You can use Git locally, on your computer, via the command line (or Terminal, on macOS) to work with files stored remotely on Github.
 By using Git to synch the local and remote copies of your files you automatically keep a record of all the changes you make (making it easy to revert to previous versions), and you can easily share the remote copy with a collaborator.
 If two or more people are working on the same file (or set of files) in a remote Github repository, Git helps keep track of who makes which changes.
 It also helps you merge changes from multiple contributors into the same final file.
 Many people use Github for open-source software development, but in principle it can be used for any project that needs versions management (whether they are public OR private).
 You can access Github repositories through a variety of means, with or without contributing to them.
 This guide is specifically for setting up Git on the command-line for use contributing to personal or collaborative projects (such as this start-up guide).

 *NOTE: Github has limited storage, and therefore it is NOT a suitable place to store data files.
 You can store your project code or documentation on Github, but you will need to store data separately (on your own computer, on Discovery, etc.)*